 We all know that nowadays, resources such as movies, tv shows, social media platforms and especially porn websites portray sex as an intense, and enthusiastic act, during which, women moan with pleasure at every move made by their partner, however reality is a bit different from the content displayed online.
 You must remember to stay brutally honest with your partner when it comes to sex.

 If something they do doesn’t quite impress you- express it to them.
-Discuss with them certain things you would like to try and certain things you don’t want them doing to you.
+Discuss with them certain things you would like to try, perhaps sex toys, and certain things you don’t want them doing to you.
 You of course, may feel that breaking your opinion to them could hurt their feelings or upset them, but don’t forget that if your partner truly cares about your satisfaction and comfort, they will accept your feelings and strive to achieve a more pleasurable experience next time.

 2.It is normal for sex to be somewhat painful.